-Recently, I have bought this fantastic scissor for my toddler.
+Recently, I got a fantastic scissors for my toddler.
 The first thing we love about the scissor is, it’s perfectly small and weightless for little hands.
 Secondly, they have really blunt tip which is assuring safety in design.
 Lastly, they are suitable for both left-hand & Right-hand users.
 Because often I felt like my bub is a kind of ambidextrous, so this is just perfect for us!

 In case you would like to buy one for your toddler — > HERE YOU GO